nightkr/klocka/README.md

 ## Customizing

 If you don't want to make it bind any GPIO pins, set the environment variable `KLOCKA_TRIGGER` to `FD`, which will make it trigger on newlines in stdin instead.
-If you want to change the pin it uses (22 by default), change `GPIO_PIN` in `server/src/trigger/mod.rs`.
+If you want to change the pin it uses (BCM 22 by default), change `GPIO_PIN` in `server/src/trigger/mod.rs`.
 The port for the web UI is set as `WEB_PORT` in `server/src/main.rs`.

+## Building (physically)

+Use a multimeter to find out which cable to the LED carries the signal (you might want to take a picture).
+Desolder the cables to the battery enclosure, speaker, and LED.
+Solder jumper cables to where both cables to the battery enclosure went, as well as for the signal that went to the LED.
+Connect the two power cables to a 3v3 pin and a ground pin on the Pi (the one that went to the positive battery pole should go to the 3v3 pin), and the LED cable to BCM pin 22 (physical pin 15).

 ## Building (client)